 Q: Don’t you “progressive” Christians believe whatever you believe for the same bad reasons (lack of evidence) that fundamentalists use?
 Maybe you believe in a nicer God, but where’s the evidence?

-A: We think our reasons are better.
+A: We do have evidence, that is, shareable reasons, and we think those reasons as good as can be, though not conventional.
 “Nicer” or not, for us God is not just another being we might stumble across, or not.
-God is sheer being (or “Being,” capitalized), the inescapable reality uniquely in, among and beyond us all.
-(I further prefer to conceptualize sheer being in terms of process thought—Being and beings are all ways of newly interacting—more about that in other posts like this one.)
-In that case, what more evidence do we need for God’s reality beyond how we experience being?
-If we repeatedly experience sheer being as sacred, mysterious, and intimately compelling, evoking our utmost trust and devotion, what more evidence do we need than that?
+Following ancient precedents, for us God is “sheer being” (or “Being,” capitalized), the inescapable, intimately responsive reality uniquely in, among and beyond us all.
+(Wonky aside: I further prefer to conceptualize sheer being in terms of process thought—Being and beings are all ways of newly interacting—more about that in other posts.)
+In that case, what more evidence do we need for God’s reality beyond how we experience sheer being?
+If we repeatedly experience sheer being as sacred, mysterious, intimately responsive and compelling, evoking our utmost trust and devotion, what more evidence do we need than that?
 If others don’t experience this, there’s not much we can do about that.
 People either experience being this way, or they don’t.
 We admit that if we thought God were just another guy, except for being invisible and having amazing powers, we would need much more evidence than how we experience being.
 But remember, part of our mission in life is to wean people away from such simplistic notions of God.
-We experience sheer being as sacred, mysterious, and intimately compelling, evoking our utmost trust and devotion.
+We experience sheer being as sacred, mysterious, intimately responsive and compelling, evoking our utmost trust and devotion.
 The more we notice this, the more evident the experience becomes.
 That’s all the evidence we can supply, but we believe it’s all the evidence we and anybody else might need.

 Q: But you’re just changing “God” to some new meaning you feel more comfortable defending.
 That’s dishonest!